enterlab/cordevicljs/README.md

 3. Inside the resources/plugins folder, edit the browser.json file and remove the reference to the splashscreen plugin under installed_plugins.

-4. Remove the folder resources/plugins/

-Then you can test in browser:
+Now you can test in browser:

 ```
 cordova run browser